jfgid/TagSystem/README.md

 $ time ./test/genPostTagRange 100000000
 > 99999999: abaaaaaabbabbbabbbabaaaaaabbabbbabbbabaaaaaabbabbbabbbabaaaabbabbbabaaaaaabbabbbabbbab

-real	1m17.863s
+real	0m48.329s
-user	1m17.843s
+user	0m48.323s
-sys	0m0.016s
+sys	0m0.005s
 ```
-Other tests confirm that the implementation with a handwritten loop is about 8 times faster than the implemtation using a range.
+Other tests confirm tht this implementation with a handwritten loop is about 5 times faster than the implementation using a range.
+Todo: analyze the reasons for this difference and see if it can be reduced.

 [^1]: Yvan Cukic. *Functional Programming in C++*.
 Manning Publications Co., 2019.
 [^2]: [Conquering C++20 Ranges - Tristan Brindle - CppCon 2021](https://www.youtube.com/watch?v=3MBtLeyJKg0)